FOR PERFORMANCE OF MAINTENANCE / CONSTRUCTION ACTIVITIES IN LABORATORY FACILITIES

 These procedures help to ensure:

-- Facilities Operations personnel are protected from physical, chemical, biological and radioactive hazards by clearing / decontaminating the area (“Authorized Work Zone”) before the maintenance / construction activities are conducted.
-If secondary measures must be taken because the PI was unable to decontaminate the area because of restrictions (drain traps, duct work, vacuum lines, etc.), Facilities Operations’ Standard Operating Procedures will be followed to ensure personnel are protected.
+- Facilities Services personnel are protected from physical, chemical, biological and radioactive hazards by clearing / decontaminating the area or laboratory equipment (“Authorized Work Zone”) before the maintenance / construction activities are conducted.
+If secondary measures must be taken because the PI was unable to decontaminate the area because of restrictions (drain traps, duct work, vacuum lines, etc.), Facilities Services’ Standard Operating Procedures will be followed to ensure personnel are protected.
 The secondary measures will only be used when the restrictions prevent the Principle Investigator (Laboratory Supervisor) from performing their responsibilities of clearing and decontaminating.

-- Research is not jeopardized by maintenance and construction activities by providing Facilities Operations personnel measures to follow before the work activities are conducted.
+- Research is not jeopardized by maintenance and construction activities by providing Facilities Services personnel measures to follow before the work activities are conducted.

-- Facilities Operations contacts the PI / designee before performing maintenance / construction activities (work activities).
+- Facilities Services contacts the PI / designee before performing maintenance / construction activities (work activities).

 - PI / designee completes “Work Permit” and prepares the “Authorized Work Zone” where Facilities Operations will be conducting maintenance / construction activities.

-- Facilities Operations discusses / reviews completed Work Permit with the PI / designee.
+- Facilities Services discusses / reviews completed Work Permit with the PI / designee.

-- Facilities Operations signs and posts “Work Permit” and “CAUTION SIGN” at Entrance / Prepares for work activity.
+- Facilities Services signs and posts “Work Permit” and “CAUTION SIGN” at Entrance / Prepares for work activity.

-- Facilities Operation performs closeout of work activity.
+- Facilities Services performs closeout of work activity.

-Facilities Operations contacts the PI or designee before performing work activity.
+Facilities services contacts the PI or designee before performing work activity.

-- Facilities Operations confirms information about where the work activity will be conducted (Building, Room Number, Location = Authorized Work Zone) and the type of work activity to be performed, and provides work order number, date / time the work activities will be conducted and anticipated date/time work will be completed.
+- Facilities Services confirms information about where the work activity will be conducted (Building, Room Number, Location, Equipment = Authorized Work Zone) and the type of work activity to be performed, and provides work order number, date / time the work activities will be conducted and anticipated date/time work will be completed.

-- Facilities Operations advises laboratory staff if utilities are to be interrupted or shut-off (electricity, water, gas, general ventilation, local exhaust hood ventilation, etc.).
+- Facilities Services advises laboratory staff if utilities are to be interrupted or shut-off (electricity, water, gas, general ventilation, local exhaust hood ventilation, etc.).

 The PI / designee’s duties include:

-- Identifying lab person (contact name (s) and phone number (s)) that will be immediately available to answer questions that may arise during Facilities Operations work activities.
+- Identifying lab person (contact name (s) and phone number (s)) that will be immediately available to answer questions that may arise during Facilities Services work activities.

-- Transferring information provided by Facilities Operations (Step 1. a.) to Work Permit.
+- Transferring information provided by Facilities Services (Step 1. a.) to Work Permit.

 - Contacting the Radiation Safety Office (335-8916) if radioactive hazards are present in “Authorized Work Zone”.
 The Radiation Safety Office (RSO) will determine that satisfactory decontamination procedures have been completed and conduct a confirming survey.
 (If applicable, PI / designee attaches completed survey to work permit.)

-- Advising Facilities Operations (See Step 3. b.) of the types of hazards (Physical, Chemical, Biological, Radioactive, etc.) within the laboratory.
-Facilities Operations can obtain additional information by requesting the PI’s Laboratory Standard Operating Procedures for the laboratory where the work activities will be conducted, Safety Data Sheets, Laboratory Safety Manual, BioSafety Manual (if applicable), etc.)
+- Advising Facilities Services (See Step 3. b.) of the types of hazards (Physical, Chemical, Biological, Radioactive, etc.) within the laboratory.
+Facilities Services can obtain additional information by requesting the PI’s Laboratory Standard Operating Procedures for the laboratory where the work activities will be conducted, Safety Data Sheets, Laboratory Safety Manual, BioSafety Manual (if applicable), etc.)

 - Specifying date and time the hazards were decontaminated.

-- Providing safety recommendations, if applicable: Personal Protective Equipment (PPE) to be worn by Facilities Operations while performing work activities.
-The PPE may be recommended as a secondary measure and should not be used to replace decontamination procedures.
+- Providing safety recommendations, if applicable: Personal Protective Equipment (PPE) to be worn by Facilities Services while performing work activities.
+The PPE may be recommended as a secondary measure and shall not be used to replace decontamination procedures.

 - Signing the work permit and authorizing access to the work area.
-Providing completed Work Permit to Facilities Operations.
+Providing completed Work Permit to Facilities Services.

-NOTE: If Facilities Operations is satisfied the “Authorized Work Zone” is cleared and decontaminated, Facilities Operations will sign and post the work permit at the entrance and keep a completed copy of work permit for their records.
+NOTE: If Facilities Services is satisfied the “Authorized Work Zone” is cleared and decontaminated, Facilities Services signs and posst the work permit at the entrance and keep a completed copy of work permit for their records.
 (See Step 4.)

-- Notifying Facilities Operations if research activities resume in the “Authorized Work Zone” before maintenance / construction activities are completed.
-If research resumes before the activities are completed, the PI / designee will decontaminate the area and complete a new work permit before Facilities Operations can resume their duties.
+- Notifying Facilities Services if research activities resume in the “Authorized Work Zone” before maintenance / construction activities are completed.
+If research resumes before the activities are completed, the PI / designee will decontaminate the area and complete a new work permit before Facilities Services can resume their duties.

-Facilities Operations meets with PI/ designee and discusses / reviews completed Work Permit.
+Facilities Services meets with PI/ designee and discusses / reviews completed Work Permit.

-- If satisfied with completed work permit and conditions of “Authorized Work Zone”, Facilities Operations will proceed to Step 4.
-(Facilities Operations signs and posts work permit and Caution Sign at Entrance / Prepares for work activity).
+- If satisfied with completed work permit and conditions of “Authorized Work Zone”, Facilities Services will proceed to Step 4.
+(Facilities Services signs and posts work permit and Caution Sign at Entrance / Prepares for work activity).

-- If after meeting with PI / designee, Facilities Operations is not satisfied with the completed work permit or conditions of “Authorized Work Zone”, Facilities Operations will contact Environmental Health and Safety (EH&S) at 335-3041.
+- If after meeting with PI / designee, Facilities Services is not satisfied with the completed work permit or conditions of “Authorized Work Zone”, Facilities Services will contact Environmental Health and Safety (EH&S) at 335-3041.
 EH&S will review work permit / “Authorized Work Zone” and advise.
-If Facilities Operations is satisfied, they will proceed to Step 4.
+If Facilities Services is satisfied, they will proceed to Step 4.

-Facilities Operations signs and posts work permit and Caution Sign at Entrance / Prepares for work activity.
+Facilities Services signs and posts work permit and Caution Sign at Entrance / Prepares for work activity.

-- Facilities Operations assembles needed tools and personal protective equipment if applicable.
+- Facilities Services assembles needed tools and personal protective equipment if applicable.

-- Facilities Operations confirms date(s) and time(s) of work activity with PI/designee.
+- Facilities Services confirms date(s) and time(s) of work activity with PI/designee.

-- Facilities Operations Signs Work Permit.
-Facilities Operations posts completed “Work Permit” and “CAUTION SIGN” at entrance notifying personnel that “Maintenance / Construction Activities are in Progress”.
-The sign will provide date research is suspended in the “Authorized Work Zone” and contact numbers for PI / designee and Facilities Operations.
+- Facilities Services Signs Work Permit.
+Facilities Services posts completed “Work Permit” and “CAUTION SIGN” at entrance notifying personnel that “Maintenance / Construction Activities are in Progress”.
+The sign will provide date research is suspended in the “Authorized Work Zone” and contact numbers for PI / designee and Facilities Services.

-- Facilities Operations proceeds with the work activities in accordance with Work Permit.
-While conducting work activities, Facilities Operations:
+- Facilities Services proceeds with the work activities in accordance with Work Permit.
+While conducting work activities, Facilities Services:

 - Follows information on work permit,